malaybaku/VMagicMirror/docs/pages/english/download.md

 <div class="doc-ul" markdown="1">

-- If you select fanbox option and quit later, then further updates are no more available.
+- If you select fanbox option and quit, then further updates are no more available.
 - In both option the update is available at same time.
 In other words, fanbox is not a way to early access.

 </div>